dlarocque/recipe-planner/README.md

 The application was tested on the Android Studio emulator for the Nexus 7 tablet, running Android 6.0 Marshmallow (API level 23).

 ### Unit Tests

-This project uses GitHub actions to automate testing on all pull requests and all pushes to `develop` and `master` branches.

 - Ubuntu latest
 - Script: `./gradlew test`